huohuoren4/docs/python/pytest/how_to_guides/output.md

 ======================= 1 failed, 1 passed in 0.12s ========================
 ```

-## Accessing captured output from a test function
+## Accessing captured output from a test function {#accessing-captured-output-from-a-test-function}

 The `capsys`, `capsysbinary`, `capfd`, and `capfdbinary` fixtures allow access to stdout/stderr output created during test execution.
 Here is an example test function that performs some output related checks: